Heather Cooan | Oncology Nutrition Consultant and Educator

 Courtesy of The Castaway Kitchen

-These fat bombs are the perfect option for anyone looking for both a dairy-free and nut-free recipe.
-A lighter, classier cousin of peanut butter cups, their layers of sunbutter and dark chocolate can curb any craving on the spot and keep you on track with your healing diet goals.
-(And, as an added bonus, check out that great infographic outlining the top five low-carb sweeteners.)
+These fat bombs are the perfect option for anyone looking for a dairy-free and nut-free recipe.
+A lighter, classier cousin of peanut butter cups, their layers of sun butter and dark chocolate can curb any craving on the spot and keep you on track with your healing diet goals.
+(And, as a bonus, check out that great infographic outlining the top five low-carb sweeteners.)

 Keto Chocolate Peppermint Fat Bombs